reidbraswell1/notes/README.md

 [Bean Scopes](https://docs.spring.io/spring/docs/3.0.0.M3/reference/html/ch04s04.html)

 1. Is Spring Framework a lightweight or heavyweight solution ?  __lightweight__
-1. Is AOP (Aspect Oriented Programming) part of the core container in Spring Framework ? __Spring IoC container does not depend on AOP__
+1. Is AOP (Aspect Oriented Programming) part of the core container in Spring Framework ? __Spring IoC (Inversion of Control) container does not depend on AOP__
 1. Is expression language part of the core container ? __Yes__
 1. Is JMS part of the Data Access Layer in Spring ? __Yes__
 1. Can Spring and Struts be integrated ? __Spring can be integrated with Struts 2__